 Take a look at a real-world example of this on the Nashville Food Project’s online donation form.
 The form lists four suggested donation amounts and how the organization uses those gifts:

 These examples are powerful because they’re specific and descriptive.
 The donation page tells donors exactly how their support will fuel the organization’s mission and also provides an opportunity to review community impact reports to learn more about how donations are used.

-4. Brand the donation page to your organization.
+4. Brand your donation page to your nonprofit.